 I know I say this every week, but I seriously can’t believe how fast our girls are growing.
 I can’t believe it has been 7 weeks since I gave birth to our beautiful baby girls.

-Thanks to our wonderful Aqua Scale we have been weighing them weekly and they are growing amazingly well.
+Thanks to our wonderful Aqua Scale we have been weighing them weekly and they are growing so well.

 McKenzie Madison – 8 lbs.
 10 oz.